Beneking102/ncarmy/replit.md

 - **Component Optimization**: Better state management and intersection observers for performance
 - **TypeScript Integration**: Full type safety across all new components
 - **Responsive Design**: Maintained mobile-first approach with enhanced desktop experience
+- **React-Only Conversion**: Converted from full-stack to React-only app for Netlify deployment with mock API services
+- **Netlify Ready**: Added configuration files and deployment instructions for seamless hosting